Franklin's lost expedition: Reasons for failure

 Franklin's chosen passage down the west side of King William Island took Erebus and Terror into "a ploughing train of ice ... [that] does not always clear during the short summers", whereas the route along the island's east coast regularly clears in summer and was later used by Roald Amundsen in his successful navigation of the Northwest Passage.
-The Franklin expedition, locked in ice for two winters in Victoria Strait, was naval in nature and therefore not well equipped or trained for land travel.
-Some of the crew members heading south from Erebus and Terror hauled many items not needed for Arctic survival.
+The Franklin expedition, locked in ice for two winters in Victoria Strait, was naval in nature and therefore not well-equipped or trained for land travel.
+Some of the crewmembers heading south from Erebus and Terror hauled in many items not needed for Arctic survival.
 McClintock noted a large quantity of heavy goods in the lifeboat at the "boat place" and thought them "a mere accumulation of dead weight, of little use, and very likely to break down the strength of the sledge-crews".
+The winter of 1846–1847 was unusually harsh for its time, meaning the ship was completely stuck in ice for two successive winters.

-Other findings
+The fact that the two ships wintered in the ice in a location about 20 km from the next shore has been highlighted as a major difference to other Arctic expeditions that did not experience the catastrophic mortality of the Franklin expedition.
+Over two winters, the crews relied almost exclusively on stored food and had little opportunity to hunt and fish.
+This kind of diet likely led to deficiencies not only of vitamin C but also of the then unknown thiamine which can lead to severe physical weakness.